zio/zio-zmx/README.md

 # ZIO-ZMX

-## THIS PROJECT IS A WIP and is NOT in usable state yet - will remove this banner when it is :-)

 | CI | Release | Snapshot | Discord |
 | --- | --- | --- | --- |
 | [![Build Status][Badge-Circle]][Link-Circle] | [![Release Artifacts][Badge-SonatypeReleases]][Link-SonatypeReleases] | [![Snapshot Artifacts][Badge-SonatypeSnapshots]][Link-SonatypeSnapshots] | [![Badge-Discord]][Link-Discord] |